lctrcl/AutoMISP/readme.md

 With thanks to:
-cipherli.st for stronger SSL configuration infde6 for the documentation on how to install MISP on ubuntu 16.04 (https://github.com/MISP/MISP/issues/1195) you. for running this :D
+cipherli.st for stronger SSL configuration

+infde6 for the documentation on how to install MISP on ubuntu 16.04 (https://github.com/MISP/MISP/issues/1195)

+Hurricane Labs - for giving me the time to work on this.

+you. for running this :D

+Licensing: This project released under MIT Licensing.

+Property of Hurricane Labs